md-nobin/100_Days_of_Python/README.md

 ***
 ## Day 7
-Today i review some previous concept what i have already covered. and i build a Hangman game
+Today I review some previous concept what I have already covered. and i build a Hangman game

 * For and while Loops
 * IF / Else